keeganridgley107/guild_msg_app/README.md

     - challenge myself with db once mvp is working
 - front end is hard.
     - just spent too much time on centering columns and text, taking the dog out to refocus

+- todo
+    - socket is showing conns from multiple clients but not emiting msg responses to multiple clients